What are they and how do they affect the body?

 Antioxidants are an essential part of our diet because of their huge role in fighting free radicals.
 The most popular antioxidants are vitamins A, C, and E, selenium, B-carotene, and lycopene.

-– Blueberries contain antioxidant compounds known as flavonoids anthocyanin, which gives blueberries their color and is proven to fight free radicals.
+Blueberries contain antioxidant compounds known as flavonoids anthocyanin, which give blueberries their color and are proven to fight free radicals.

 Keep in mind that a rainbow of colors from both fruits and vegetables provides you with various types of antioxidants.
 Variation is what enables the body to attack diseases and infections caused by free radicals.